Austria at the FIFA World Cup: 1934 World Cup in Italy

 After defeating France and Hungary on their way into the semi-finals, the strong Austrian squad lost 0–1 to hosts and eventual champions Italy.
 In the Third Place Match against Germany, Austria conceded a goal after 25 seconds by Ernst Lehner - the fastest goal in World Cup history until 1962.

 1938 World Cup in France

 After qualifying by defeating Latvia in the qualifiers, Austria was drawn against Sweden in the first round.
 However, after the Anschluss in March 1938, the Austrian Football Association was incorporated into the German system.
-Nine Austrian players were called up for the German national squad instead.
+Nine Austrian players were called up for the Germany national squad instead.
 After being fielded in the opening match against Switzerland, Willibald Schmaus and goalkeeper Rudolf Raftl were the first players ever to represent two different nations at the FIFA World Cup.
 The match ended 1-1.
 In the decisive rematch, Austrian striker Wilfried Hahnemann scored the opening goal, but the final score was 2-4 and Germany eliminated from the tournament.